lepisma/lepisma.github.io/_posts/2015-03-20-rowing-a-steamer.md

 I don't see such spirit for power use of computers in our academia.
 The arguments people usually give here are :

-> "You need to learn the Mathematics first."
+> You need to learn the Mathematics first.

 Ah, you are already assume teaching Calculus *in* Mathematics was a waste of time.

-> "You will learn nothing if you use functions directly."
+> You will learn nothing if you use functions directly.

 C'mon, you were going to teach us finite difference stuff, weren't you ?
 Or wait, you did teach that, but that was erratic pen-paper stuff right?
 Computers